 In the “old days”, back to iPhone 4, Safari was slooooow to load.
 By default, Safari either loads the last page you visited or your bookmarks.
 This tip will start Safari with a blank page.
-Then you can immediately begin searching for a particular topic without having to wait for graphics and text to load.
+Then you can immediately begin searching for a particular topic without having to wait for graphics and text to load or for installed apps.

-This is for iPhone, iPad and Mac or similar devices
+This is for iPhone, iPad, and Mac using Safari web browser

 Following are the steps to do this: